typelevel/Laika/docs/parser.md

 are still allowed to fail, in which case the special character will be treated as normal text input.

-Sub-traits can override this method and add more parsers to the map.

 If any of the parsers need to parse nested structures, `InlineParsers` comes with an additional method that allows to specify both, a condition (in form of a parser) for when the span ends and a map for available nested parsers, which may or may not